 * Banco BVA was seized by central bank after breaching rules

 SAO PAULO, March 21 Brazilian entrepreneur

-Carlos Alberto Oliveira Andrade is offering to purchase Banco
+Carlos Alberto Oliveira Andrade is offering investors to buy

-BVA SA's 2014 bonds from investors at a 65 percent discount as
+their holdings of Banco BVA SA's 2014 bonds at a 65 percent

-part of plans to take over the bankrupt Brazilian small-sized
+discount as part of plans to take over the bankrupt Brazilian

-lender, two sources with knowledge of the situation said on
+small-sized lender, two sources with knowledge of the situation

 Oliveira Andrade, who through his car dealership and

 financing group CAOA is extending the tender for the bonds,